Arbitrate3280/LutrisToSunshine/README.md

 ```
 ## Usage

+1. Ensure that Lutris is closed before running the script.

-1. Run the script:
+2. Run the script:

 ```sh
 python3 lutristosunshine.py
 ```

-2. Follow the prompts to list games, select games to add, and optionally download images from SteamGridDB.
+3. Follow the prompts to list games, select games to add, and optionally download images from SteamGridDB.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)